podefr/observe-plus/README.md

 * Can observe nested objects and arrays
 * Unified observeArray and observeObject using polymorphism
+* Using destroy terminology instead of unobserve
+* Add isPaused method

 ## 2.1.0 - 28 DEC 2014